syncfusion-content/xamarin-docs/Xamarin/SfRadioButton/Getting-Started.md

 {% endtabs %}

 ### Additional step for UWP
-This step is required only if the application is deployed in Release mode with .NET native tool chain enabled and it is for resolving the known Framework issue “Custom controls not rendering in Release mode” in UWP platform.
+This step is required only if the application is deployed in Release mode with .NET native tool chain enabled.It is for resolving the known Framework issue “Custom controls not rendering in Release mode” in UWP platform.
 Initializing the `SfRadioButton` assembly at `OnLaunched` overridden method of the `App` class in UWP project is the suggested work around, as demonstrated in the following code example.

 {% tabs %}
 {% highlight c# %}